curedao/docs/README.md

 * Collaborators vote for core features
 * Build MVP alongside use in showcase trial
-* Closed Testing with collaborators
+* Internal testing with collaborators
 * Release V1 of the Software Framework
-* Open Testing with partners
+* Open testing with partners

 ### Q3/2022 Integration and Testing